Skip to main content

 Lateness to School

-• Student late detentions will be held daily.
+• Student late detentions are held daily.

-• Late to school = Same day social time detention (10 mins).
+• Late to school = same day social time detention (10 mins).

 Illness and Accidents Procedures